Mooenz/workshop-lazy/README.md

 # **Hi 👋, Thaks for your visit 🥰**
-Its my second web app, Lazy is a aguacate shop where you will find aguacate ready for comsumption.
+Its my second web app, Lazy is a image generator, loaded with a lazy load effect.

 ***With ❤️ Mooenz***